fonfalleh/playin/Plan.md

 Perhaps there is info in some documentation somewhere, but googling and looking at source code has been my way forward, which is a path filled with trial and error.

 Thought about making a filter that makes use of lookahead, but that was... not trivial.
+Looked at WordDelimiter, which uses lookahead, but it was way to much overhead and not part of lucene core, so I ignored lookahead for now.

+Dropping/removing tokens was not obvious (I produced some empty tokens instead), but looking at StopFilter, it seems like one can just increment input to drop a token. returning false on `incrementToken()` aborts the filtering, and setting buffer to empty produces empty tokens.

 Anyway, a naive implementation of calculating relative pitch is implemented, but also a little broken in this wip commit...